ydataai/ydata-profiling/README.md

 ## 🔗 Integrations

-To maximize its usefulness in real world contexts, `pandas-profiling` has a set of implicit and explicit integrations with a variety of other actors in the Data Science ecosystem:
+To maximize its usefulness in real world contexts, `ydata-profiling` has a set of implicit and explicit integrations with a variety of other actors in the Data Science ecosystem:

 | Integration type | Description |
 |---|---|